wovo/sccots/readme.md

 (drivers, SDKs) to be installed.

 ROS2 is used to provide communication between docker containers.
-This enables seamless redeployment of AI processing and user interfaces.
+This enables redeployment of AI processing and user interfaces.

-The current baseline:
+The current sccots baseline is:

 - Ubuntu 22.04 LTS (Jammy Jellyfish)
 - ROS2 Humble Hawksbill